The basic problem is that rocket engines seem to only come in two types:

 On the Acceleration scale, locate the 2 m/s2 tick mark.
 On the Destination Distance scale, locate the 0.4 AU tick mark.
 Lay a straight-edge on the two tick marks and examine where it intersects the Transit time scale.
 It says that the trip will take just a bit under four days.

 But wait!
 Check where the edge crosses the Total DeltaV scale.
 Uh oh, it says almost 750 km/s, and our ship can only do 300 km/s before its propellant tanks run dry.
 Our ship cannot do this trajectory.

 The key is to remember that 2 m/s2 is the ship's maximum acceleration, nothing is preventing us from throttling down the engines a bit to lower the DeltaV cost.
 This is where a nomogram is superior to a calculator, in that you can visualize a range of solutions.

-Pivot the straight-edge on the 0.4 AU tick mark.
+Pivot the straight-edge on the 0.4 AU tick mark (meaning, stick an imaginary pin into the 0.4 AU mark and rotate the straight-edge around it).
 Pivot it until it crosses the 300 km/s tick on the Total DeltaV scale.
 Now you can read the other mission values: 0.4 m/s2 acceleration and a trip time of a bit over a week.
 Since this mission has parameters that are under both the DeltaV and Acceleration limits of our ship, the ship can perform this mission (we will assume that the ship has enough life-support to keep the crew alive for a week or so).

 Of course, if you want to have some spare DeltaV left in your propellant tanks at the mission destination, you don't have to use it all just getting there.
 For instance, you can pivot around the 250 km/s DeltaV tick mark to find a good mission.
 You will arrive at the destination with 300 - 250 = 50 km/s still in your tanks.